IFoADataScienceResearch/IFoADataScienceResearch.github.io/_posts/2021-03-28-from-raw-to-processed-tweets.md

 The higher the score, the more relevant that word would be in our dataset for that particular tweet.

-At this stage, we would have a matrix of TF-IDF scores (column) for each tweet (row) that we can then use as input when we train our model in the next step.
+At this point, we would have a matrix of TF-IDF scores (column) for each tweet (row) that we can then use as input when we train our model in the next step.

 ```r
 ## fit the TF-IDF to the train data